Published on

 How do I reduce the cost of visiting the dentist?

-With the cost of living crisis making headlines in the media and everyone looking at ways they can save money, here we look at ways to help reduce your dental bills and finding cheaper dental care…
+With the cost of living crisis making headlines in the media and everyone looking at ways they can save money, here we look at ways to help reduce your dental bills and find cheaper dental care…

 1. Good oral techniques and routine